ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules-building/index.md

 [[only-frameworks]]
 | ## Introduction
 |
-| In order to use selective ag-Grid modules within your application you need to do two things:
+| In order to use selective AG Grid modules within your application you need to do two things:
 |
 | - Specify the modules you require as dependencies
 | - Register the modules you require with the Grid